11 assigned vacancy

 The Master of Biennio 2016-2018 was Andrea Guerra, one of the best managers in Italy.
 He has been executive president of Eataly since 1 October 2015.

-The Master of 2017-2019 is Oscar Farinetti, the founder of Eataly and one of most innovative Italian entrepreneurs.
+The Master of 2017-2018 was Oscar Farinetti, the founder of Eataly and one of most innovative Italian entrepreneurs.

 Here’s a list of people who dropped by College Brand New during the last years: Gino Ventriglia, Oscar Perli, Federico Favot, Max Giovagnoli, Diego Piacentini, Luca Scarlini, Alessandro Garofalo, Giuseppe Mazza, Luigi Centenaro, Edoardo Brugnatelli, Davide Longo, Luca Forlin, Sebastiano Pucciarelli, Suzy Gillett, Francesco Gavatorta, Giuseppe Stigliano